McConnell reelected Senate GOP leader, overcoming challenge from Scott

 The tensions between the former president and McConnell reached a fever pitch after the Jan.
 6, 2021, assault on the U.S. Capitol, which McConnell said Trump was "morally responsible" for provoking.
 Since then, Trump has frequently lobbed insults at the Republican leader, calling him "third-rate" and an "old crow."

-Some senators, including Ted Cruz of Texas and Marco Rubio of Florida, unsuccessfully sought to delay Wednesday's leadership elections until the results of the Dec.
-6 runoff in Georgia's Senate race are known.
+Trump launched his third White House bid Tuesday night from his South Florida estate at Mar-a-Lago.
+Asked about the former president's latest presidential campaign, McConnell said he planned to "stay out of" the 2024 Republican primary.

-The clash between McConnell and Scott began soon after the Florida Republican took over as head of Senate Republicans' campaign arm and escalated after Scott released an 11-point "Rescue America" plan, which quickly became fodder for President Biden and Democrats in the run-up to the midterm elections.
+The clash between McConnell and Scott began soon after the Florida Republican took over as head of the NRSC and escalated after Scott released an 11-point "Rescue America" plan, which quickly became fodder for President Biden and Democrats in the run-up to the midterm elections.

 McConnell swiftly rejected Scott's plan, namely proposals requiring low-income Americans to pay some federal income tax — effectively raising taxes on roughly 40% of Americans — and calling for federal legislation to sunset after five years.
 The proposal was a gift for Democrats, who hammered Republicans for potentially putting Medicare and Social Security on the chopping block.